What is the Seattle Children's 22q Clinic?

 When your child comes to the 22q Clinic, a core group of clinic team members assesses your child.
 They create a special plan and involve other team members based on your child's specific needs.
 Your team may include professionals from our

 The members of your team work closely to coordinate your child's care whenever possible.
 Our goals are to diagnose and treat each problem that affects your child and to understand the overall picture of your child's health and manage their care.
 We also work to connect your family with helpful resources.

 Who needs the 22q Clinic?

 Any child with a diagnosis of 22q11.2 deletion syndrome might benefit from the Seattle Children's 22q Clinic.
 We treat children with a range of healthcare issues related to this condition.
 We also consult with families who have had prenatal testing and know their child has a 22q11.2 deletion before birth.

 A doctor, such as your child's regular pediatrician, can refer you to the 22q Clinic.
 Also, you can call us to find out about making an appointment.
 Call the Craniofacial Center at 206-987-2208.

-Check out the Useful Links from our Craniofacial Center for resources that may be helpful for children with 22q11.2 deletion syndrome and their families.
+for resources that may be helpful for children with 22q11.2 deletion syndrome and their families.